function61/lambda-alertmanager/docs/setup_alertmanager-canary.md

 - State = `enabled`
 - `[ Create rule ]`

-Canary will not be run automatically - every minute.
+Canary will now be run automatically - every minute.
 You can verify it works either by:

 - Looking at the logs in `Lambda > AlertManager-Canary > Monitoring > Logs` or
 - Tweaking the check definitions in a way that they'll trigger an alarm and wait a minute to receive the alarm so you know it's working.
-Just remember to tweak the check back to how it should be and acknowledge the alert!
+Just remember to tweak the check back to how it should be, and acknowledge the alert!